johnshearing/PrivateKeyVault/WiringInstruction/README.md

 The battery plugs into the side of the charger board when you are ready to energize the Vault.
 You can see this connection in the very first photo.

-I didn't show it in the photo above, but I actually shortened the red and black battery cables by cutting a section of wire out of each and then soldering them back together.
+Also seen in the very first photo, I shortened the red and black battery cables by cutting a section of wire out of each and then soldered them back together.
 **Danger**
 **Don't cut the wires at the same time or you will short out the battery and cause a dangerous arc.**
 **Instead, cut one wire to shorten it and then solder it back together and heat shrink the wire to safely cover the solder joint.**
 **Then it will be safe to do the same with the other wire.**

+You will need 1/16 inch diameter heat shrink tubing for this.

 The reason I did this is because the raspberry pi is very sensitive to voltage drops and longer power cables cause a larger voltage drop.
 For the same reason I used relatively thick 20 gage wire for all the power and ground connections.